Chapter 15: Dynamic Digital Design

 • Web browsers interpret HTML and CSS differently, in ways that affect how websites display to users.

-• Someone using Internet Explorer may see websites differently than someone using Chrome, even if their computers are identical.
+• Someone using Internet Explorer or Microsoft Edge may see websites differently than someone using Chrome or Safari, even if their computers are identical.

 • W3C (World Wide Web Consortium) is an international group that develops standards so standard HTML and CSS works across browsers.
 Most web browsers are fairly consistent now, but in the past this was a huge frustration and inconvenience for web designers!